 The non-practising registration category is for dentists who can hold a registration as a Full Dentist Registrant or Limited (Restricted-to-Specialty) Registrant but do not plan to practise for a period of time.
 Non-practising dentists are not permitted to practise dentistry.

-You must contact BCCOHP before you complete the renewal process online.
-Non-practising registrants must meet BCCOHP’s quality assurance (QA) requirements to transfer and renew to a practising status.
+Non-practising registrants cannot renew in a practising class online at renewal.
+Please contact our office to confirm your eligibility to reinstate to practising.
+Non-practising registrants must meet BCCOHP’s quality assurance program (QAP) requirements to reinstate to a practising status.
 Please see the quality assurance for dentists webpage for more information on requirements.

 If you were practising in another jurisdiction as a healthcare provider, BCCOHP will require a Certificate of Standing from that jurisdiction prior to completing renewal.